asuna-mt/builtin_item/README.md

 - Items are removed after 120 seconds or the time that is specified by remove_items in minetest.conf (-1 disables it)
 - Particle effects added
+- Dropped items keep moving when on ice

          DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE